jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code._ — Dan Salomon

 _If debugging is the process of removing software bugs, then programming must be the process of putting them in._ ― Edsger W. Dijkstra

+_Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it._ — Brian Kernighan

 _The first step in fixing a broken program is getting it to fail repeatably._ — Tom Duff